cloudflare/cloudflare-docs/content/zaraz/get-started/add-tool.md

 5. In **Set up**, configure the settings for your new tool.
 The information you need to enter will depend on the tool you choose.
 6. Click **Save**.

 While your tool is now configured, it needs to have actions defined before it can work.
-Depending on the tool you chose, Cloudflare Zaraz might automatically create a "Pageview" action.
+Depending on the tool you chose, Cloudflare Zaraz might automatically create a `Pageview` action.
 Refer to [Create actions](/zaraz/get-started/create-actions/) to learn how to create additional actions.

 <div class="full-img">